kamil-sita/kamil-sita/README.md

 ### Projects to be added (and finished before adding here)

-* Image-Copy-Finder - slightly rewritten version of my thesis - an advanced system that allows for near duplicate search for images.
-Can use database via Hibernate to store pre-computed information.
-Modular, allows for adding new related systems and comparison methods of images.

-* some other university projects before I lose their source code
+* some university projects before I lose their source code